This tutorial is a bit outdated. We created a new at: React with WordPress Tutorial

-If you want to deploy to your live site, build your app through the WP admin.
-Don’t use the CRA command line for this!
+If you want to deploy to your live site, build your app from the command line with

-Before you upload your React app, install ReactPress on your live site the same way you did on your local installation.
+Before you upload your React app, install ReactPress on your live site, like on your local installation.

-Create the same React app on your live system, that you created on your local system.
+Create the same React app folder on your live system, that you created on your local system.
 Important!
-Use the exact same name and this time choose “Deploy an already build app (Usually on a server).” as the type.
+Use the exact same directory name as on your development server.